anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

    of RDAP extension identifiers, including their registration for the purpose of avoiding namespace collisions, as well as for signaling server policy/behavior.
-1. (#syntax) reserves a specific identifier syntax for future use.
 1. (#usage_in_requests) clarifies the usage of extension identifiers in RDAP URLs and formally defines their usage with child path segments and query parameters.
 1. (#usage_in_responses) clarifies the usage of extension identifiers